Faculty Profiles

 Capsule Bio:

-Mia Minnes joined the UC San Diego Computer Science and Engineering department in 2014.
-Prior to that, she held postdoctoral positions first as a CLE Moore Instructor at MIT (2008-10) and then as an SE Warschawski Visiting Assistant Professor at UCSD (2010-14).
-She earned her Ph.D. in Mathematics at Cornell University in 2008, co-advised by Anil Nerode and Bakhadyr Khoussainov.
+Prior to joining the Department of Computer Science and Engineering in 2014, Dr. Minnes was an SE Warschawski Visiting Assistant Professor in the Mathematics Department here at UC San Diego.
+Before that, she was a CLE Moore Instructor at MIT.
+She earned her PhD in Mathematics at Cornell University in 2008, co-advised by Anil Nerode and Bakhadyr Khoussainov.
 She earned Master's degrees in Computer Science (2006) and Mathematics (2006) from Cornell and Bachelor's degrees in Mathematics and Engineering (2003) and Philosophy (2003) from Queen's University.
-In 2009 and 2010 she received research grants from the NSF to study "Automata in Geometric Groups, Combinatorics, and Logic".
-She has mentored undergraduate research and has initiated and participated in many outreach efforts to broaden participation and increase success in STEM fields.